Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 And then like everything about it seemed really dumb in every iteration coming after.
 And so I was like, whew, okay, I wasn't crazy.

-the lack of utility is still there.
+But with AI, and I know you can relate to this, I feel crazy because the lack of utility is still there.
 And like the absurdity of the investment is still there.

 And it does seem like that's why I wrote about the vibe shift.
 Like it has been like going in Ed Zitron's favor in the last few weeks.

 Fucking vindication, finally.
-But it's funny as well because even with that, This open AI story comes out and people are still like, yeah, they're going to burn $115 billion.
+But it's funny as well, because even with that, this open AI story comes out and people are still like, yeah, they're going to burn $115 billion.

 How?